awsdocs/amazon-ecs-developer-guide/doc_source/create-service.md

 ## \(Optional\) Configuring Your Service to Use Service Discovery<a name="service-configure-servicediscovery"></a>

 Your Amazon ECS service can optionally enable service discovery integration, which allows your service to be discoverable via DNS\.
+For more information, see [Service Discovery](service-discovery.md)\.

 **To configure service discovery**